Icinga/icinga2/doc/2-getting-started.md

 ## <a id="setting-up-icinga2"></a> Setting up Icinga 2

-First of all you will have to install Icinga 2.
+First off you will have to install Icinga 2.
 The preferred way of doing this is to use the official Debian or RPM package repositories depending on which operating system and distribution you are running.